jeremymiller00/Predicting-Success-in-Online-Education/README.md

 ## Results

-A random forest classifier provides a true positive rate of ~0.75.
+After spliting the data based on time and using the first 1/4 of the course time, a random forest classifier provides a true positive rate of ~0.75.
 This means that about 75% of the students who will actually fail are predicted to do so by the mdoel.
 This is significantly better than the baseline true positive rate of ~0.58.

 ![classifier roc curve](reports/figures/rf_roc.png "Classifier ROC Curve")